glouppe/info8006-introduction-to-ai/lecture7.md

 .grid[
 .col-3-4[
+- The Kalman filter put man on the Moon!
 - The **onboard guidance software** of Saturn-V used a *Kalman filter*.
-- Goal: merge new data with past position measurements to produce an optimal position estimate of the spacecraft.
+- Used to merge new data with past position measurements to produce an optimal position estimate of the spacecraft.
 ]
 .col-1-4[
 ![](figures/lec7/agc.jpg)]